Dumping Our Stuff Off at an East Coast Storage Before Starting #VanLife

 So, Trey and Katie, you’re welcome for not busting in on your second honeymoon lovefest.
 We hope you had a wonderful get-a-way.
 We expect tickets to your next live show.
 And by the way, our Katie was born in Oklahoma, so we are extra connected.

-Day Nine (Friday) January 22, if you haven’t been keeping track.
+Day Nine (Friday) January 22, 2021, if you have been keeping track.
 We dropped our belongings off at CubeSmart Storage in Wilmington.
 Russell (I think he was the manager) was SO HELPFUL and just a really nice guy.
 The facility is super clean and extra secure.
 I’m glad I chose them.
 (You never know making reservations from thousands of miles away, sight unseen.)

 Day Ten (Saturday) Turns out, the Wilmington Budget Truck Rental does not have an after-hours drop-off and Budget’s off-shore customer service department is less than helpful.
 (Edit: Don't base your travel plans on this; the story changes later- grrrr).
 I was told that they cannot do that; I needed to find a location that had after hours drop-off, contact that location, then contact my originating location, and make sure everyone agrees that I can change my drop off location.
 (What?
 Why are you even there?!)